Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Building and Running the app:

 The app is based on the wxWidgets cross-platform UI library.
-To build it you first have to download and build the wxWidgets library.
+To build this app you first have to download and build the wxWidgets library.
 We recommend using the current development version of wxWidgets which is 3.1.6.
 You can get help for setting up wxWidgets on your PC from this forum: https://forums.wxwidgets.org/viewforum.php?f=19&sid=0083f4684647607be2aef5bc34b48d82